Dr. Robi Ludwig, Psy. D.

 She was the relationship contributor to Investigation Discovery Network’s Scorned, for 6 seasons, which presented reenactment and analysis of marital homicide stories.
 She also hosted two seasons of TLC’s reality show, “One Week to Save Your Marriage” as well as GSN’s reality game show, “Without Prejudice?”.

-Dr. Ludwig is a regular on CNN, Headline News and The Fox News Channel where she talks about psychological/lifestyle issues as well as the criminal mind.
+Dr. Ludwig is a regular on Nightline, CNN, Headline News and The Fox News Channel where she talks about psychological/lifestyle issues as well as the criminal mind.
 She also appears on national shows such as: ET, TODAY, 20/20, ABC World News, The View, Fox and Friends, The Steve Harvey Show, Wendy Williams, Show, Neil Cavuto, and Charles Payne helping audiences and guests alike to understand the complexities of the human condition.

 Her book, ’Till Death Do Us Part: Love, Marriage and the Mind of the Killer Spouse, written with Matt Birkbeck is published with Atria books.
 It came out March in 2006.